ZihaoCheng001/food_recognition_proj/README.md

 Test result
 In file "model_selection_and_test.ipynb", I test the four models.
 From the 4 models I select top 3 models (InceptionV3, ResNet152V2 and Xception) and then perform majority votting.
-For each of the model, the F1-score is 0.98.
+For each of the 4 models, the F1-score is about 0.98.
 After majority votting, the F1-score is 0.99.